-The West Mountain Bike Park is OPEN!
+Welcome to the the West Mountain Bike Park Page!

 The West Mountain Bike Park has miles of cross-country and downhill trails (over 20 trails and counting) suitable for adults and children with mountain biking experience.
 We also have a brand new Pump Track called the “Sawmill”!
 You must have an access band to ride the track and trails and only during business hours.
 We have Burgers, Beer, Beverages and more available as well.
 Plan your visit to West Mountain today!